GuillaumeLeclerc/vue-google-maps/README.md

 ## Sponsor

-This component is sponsored by [Home Global group](http://homeglobal.ch/).
+This component is sponsored by [PapayaPods](http://en.papayapods.com).
+Feel free to check out `vue-google-maps` in production !!